elastos/Elastos.Developer.Website/content/setup/setup_intro.md

 ### The environment

-The first one is the **environment**: install development tools, connect to the testnet, switch to the mainnet, create test ELA, and more.
+The first one is the **environment**: install development tools, connect to the testnet, switch to the mainnet, get test ELA, and more.
 But don't worry, we tried to make this as easy as possible for you.

 {{< internallink "Setup the Elastos environment" "/setup/env_setup/_index.md" >}}